 4. Mom, It’s My First Day of Kindergarten by Hyewon Yum

 Is it true that parents can be more anxious than their kids about starting a new school?
 Yes!
 And the anxiety goes back and forth between mother and son on the first day of school as portrayed by Yum’s use of color and size.
 The anxious party is smaller with a bluish tinge.
-This picture book acknowledges the fears that both parent and children have about starting school in a charming and engaging way.
+This picture book acknowledges the fears that both parents and children have about starting school in a charming and engaging way. [picture book, ages 4 and up]

 3. I’m New Here by Anne Sibley O’Brien